Donders-Institute/hpc-utility/README.md

 ### Folder structure of the repository

 The repository holds a GO project.
 The folders are organized according to the [GO standard](https://github.com/golang-standards/project-layout).
+The rationale of this style of organization is explained [in this post](https://medium.com/golang-learn/go-project-layout-e5213cdcfaa2).

 ### The `Makefile`